onx001/tp/docs/DeveloperGuide.md

 {Describe the design and implementation of the product.
 Use UML diagrams and short code snippets where applicable.}

+### Minimax algorithm

+The minimax algorithm is used to determine the best move for the AI to make.
+It is a recursive algorithm that works by alternatingly minimising opponent scores and maximising CPU scores.
+The algorithm is implemented in the `Minimax` class.

 ## Product scope
 ### Target user profile